-It is interesting to note that his painting was purchased from the Alan Gallery exhibition in 1960, by the award-winning author and screenwriter, Dalton Trumbo.
+1932 (In Memory of George Grosz) was purchased from the Alan Gallery exhibition in 1960, by the award-winning author and screenwriter, Dalton Trumbo.
 A decade earlier, Trumbo and nine colleagues refused to testify before Congress regarding their suspected Communist ties and became known as the "Hollywood Ten".
 Dalton Trumbo was fined, imprisoned, and blacklisted for more than ten years; he wrote 30 scripts under pseudonyms.
-But in 1960 the New York Times carried the story that Otto Preminger had hired Dalton Trumbo to write the script for Exodus.
+But in 1960, The New York Times carried the story that Otto Preminger had hired Dalton Trumbo to write the script for Exodus.
 The same year, Kirk Douglas announced in Variety that Trumbo had written the script for Spartacus under an assumed name.
 It is against these extraordinary events that Dalton Trumbo bought this painting and, according to our research, held it until he died in 1976.